Counseling, Family, and Human Services (MEd)

 - Students will be able to describe their procedures for incorporating empirically supported and evidence-based literature in practice and will demonstrate an ability to critically evaluate this literature from a systemic framework.

-Theoretical Foundations: Students will gain an understanding of the core theoretical assertions of couples and family therapy and will critically assess their own systems-oriented theory of change.
+Theoretical Foundations: Students will gain an understanding of the core theoretical assertions of counseling and will critically assess their own systems-oriented theory of change.

 Objectives: